nbQA-dev/nbQA/docs/configuration.rst

 Extra flags
 ~~~~~~~~~~~

-If you wish to pass extra flags (e.g. :code:`--ignore W503` to :code:`flake8`) you can either run
+If you wish to pass extra flags (e.g. :code:`--extend-ignore E203` to :code:`flake8`) you can either run

 .. code-block:: bash

-    nbqa flake8 my_notebook.ipynb --ignore W503
+    nbqa flake8 my_notebook.ipynb --extend-ignore E203

 or you can put the following in your :code:`pyproject.toml` file